adolfoEVA01/tablePagination/README.md

-reate a simple pagination for a table
+Create a simple pagination for a table

 The following has four files.